 Some teenagers have difficulty keeping up with the energy needs of their bodies and may be underweight.
-The reasons for this may be that they are growing taller, exercising a lot with sports, or might simply have a high metabolism (the way our body burns calories).
+The reasons for this may be that they are growing taller, exercising a lot with sports, are too busy or distracted to eat appropriate meals, or might simply have a high metabolism (the way our body burns calories).
 Growing during the teen years requires more food energy than at other times of life.
 Teens can lose weight when they are burning more calories than they are taking in.
-Some teens grow at a different pace than their siblings or friends, and each teen will experience different periods of fluctuations in their weight.
-Your teen’s health care provider may have suggested that your teen gain weight.
-This guide was created to give you some ideas on how to help your teen achieve a healthier weight.
+Some teens grow at a different pace than their siblings or friends, and each teen will experience different periods of fluctuating weight.
+Your teen may follow a growth pattern similar to your own when you were her age.

-This guide is intended to help parents of teens who do not suffer from an eating disorder or other medical conditions that cause significant weight loss.
+This guide is intended to help parents of teens who do not suffer from an eating disorder or other medical conditions that are causing significant weight loss.
+If your son has been diagnosed with an eating disorder or you suspect that he might have disordered eating, please refer to: Understanding Eating Disorders: A Guide for Parents and Families.

 What are the medical implications of my teen being underweight?

-A teen who is underweight may not be getting balanced nutrition.
-He may not be getting enough vitamins, minerals (such as iron and calcium), protein, or dietary fat for a healthy body.
+Sometimes, a teen who is underweight may not be getting balanced nutrition.
+He may not be getting enough vitamins, minerals (such as iron and calcium), protein, or dietary fat from food for a healthy body.
 For example, a growing teen needs plenty of calcium and vitamin D to make strong bones.
-When a teen is expending more energy than they are taking (via calories from the food they eat), the body’s fat reserves are disrupted which can compromise the immune system.
+When a teen is expending more energy than they are taking in (via calories from the food and beverages), the body’s fat reserves are disrupted which can compromise the immune system.
 When the immune system is compromised, a person is more susceptible to acute and chronic medical conditions.

 How often should my teen be eating?

-The goal is 3 meals and 3 snacks daily (trying not to go longer than 4 hours without eating).
-Don’t worry about variety initially – the important thing when working on catch-up weight gain is getting the extra calories and protein.
+The goal is 3 meals and 2-3 snacks daily (trying not to go longer than 4 hours without eating).
+Don’t worry about variety when initially trying to gain weight – the important thing when working on catch-up weight gain is getting in the extra calories.
 Once you’ve found things that work for you and your teen, stick with them.

-What should my teen add to increase energy and calories to meals and snacks?
+What should my teen add to meals and snacks to boost energy and calories?

 There are simple and tasty ingredients that can be added to meals and snacks to help with weight gain.
 Here are some ideas:

-- Add butter or margarine (trans fat-free) to food.
+- Add butter or oil to food.
 For example, at breakfast, spread a generous amount of butter or margarine on bagels, toast, English muffins, or an egg sandwich.
 At lunch and dinner, use butter/margarine when cooking.
-Top warm veggies with a scoop.
+Top warm veggies with a couple teaspoons of butter or olive oil; it will blend right in and hardly be noticed.

-- Use whole fat dairy products such as whole milk, full fat or regular cheese and yogurt instead of skim, reduced fat, or low fat dairy products.
-For example, at breakfast suggest that your teen have a glass of whole milk with his meal or with cereal or oatmeal.
-At lunch, suggest using regular, full fat cheese (cheddar, American, Swiss) in an omelet or on a sandwich or burger.
-For dinner, suggest another glass of milk.
-Try adding cheese to baked potatoes, sprinkle parmesan cheese on veggies or any entrée.
-Your teen can enjoy regular ice-cream instead of low fat or frozen yogurt for desserts or treats.
-Work on increasing portion sizes and remember to offer a glass of milk with each meal.
+- Use whole fat dairy products such as whole milk, full fat or regular cheese and yogurt, instead of skim, reduced fat, or low fat dairy products.
+For example, suggest that your teen put whole milk on her cereal or oatmeal at breakfast.
+At lunch, suggest using regular, full-fat cheese (cheddar, American, Swiss) in an omelet or on a sandwich or burger.
+As a snack suggest a whole milk yogurt with granola and almonds.
+For dinner, try melting cheese or adding a scoop of sour cream to baked potatoes, or sprinkling parmesan cheese on veggies or any entrée.
+Remember to offer a glass of whole milk with each meal.
+And encourage your teen to enjoy a generous scoop of regular ice-cream instead of low-fat or frozen yogurt as a treat.

-- Modify Cooking: Use heart healthy oils when cooking meals like olive oil or canola oil and add healthy extras to dishes.
-Experiment by adding almonds to salads, cashews to a trail mix, or granola to yogurt.
-Add a scoop of sour cream to baked potatoes and try an all-natural peanut butter on celery, crackers, or in a peanut butter and jelly sandwich.
+- Modify Cooking: Use heart healthy oils such as olive oil or canola oil, and add nuts or nut butters when preparing and cooking food.
+Experiment by adding almonds, walnuts or cashews to salads or a stir-fry, trail mix, or cottage cheese.
+Try all-natural peanut butter on celery, crackers, or in a peanut butter and jelly sandwich as a wholesome snack.

 How quickly should my teen gain weight?

-Usually 1-2 pounds per week is a safe and healthy weight gain goal, until your child has gained the appropriate amount as indicated by their health care provider.
+Usually 1-2 pounds per week is a safe and healthy weight gain goal.
 Most people do not gain exactly the same amount of weight per week.
 As long as the overall trend during the course of several weeks to a month is weight gain, your teen is moving in the right direction.
-His medical team will let you know if the pace is too slow.
+Her medical team will let you know if the pace is too fast or slow.

 Should I check my teen’s weight at home?

-It is usually a better idea to have your teen’s health care provider or dietitian check his weight at clinic appointments.
+It’s usually a better idea to have your teen’s health care provider or dietitian check her weight at clinic appointments.
 Checking weight too frequently at home can be frustrating for everyone, especially if the weight isn’t going up.
 By having his weight checked in the office, the same scale is used and accuracy is ensured.
-His medical team will let you know how often he needs to return for weight checks and whether it is necessary to check his weight at home.
+His medical team will let you know how often she needs to return for weight checks and whether or not it is necessary to check his weight at home.

-Can my teen gain weight if he is a vegetarian?
+Can my teen gain weight if she is a vegetarian?

 Does my teen need special vitamins or mineral supplements?

-A standard over-the-counter multivitamin with iron is a good idea for teens; these vitamins often provide the right amount of vitamin D, too.
+A standard over-the-counter multivitamin with iron is a good idea for teens; these vitamins often provide the right amount of vitamin D too.
 The generic store brand is usually the same as a name brand, and it is often less expensive.
-If your teen is eating enough calcium containing foods (3 to 4 servings of dairy proteins/day such as milk, yogurt and cheese), he probably does not need to take a calcium supplement.
-In some cases, his medical team may prescribe a specific supplement, based on his body’s needs.
+If your teen is eating enough calcium-containing foods (3 to 4 servings of dairy/day such as milk, yogurt and cheese), he probably does not need to take a calcium supplement.
+In some cases, her medical team may prescribe a specific supplement based on his individual needs.

 Are nutritional supplements helpful?

-Supplements are products that are designed to help people gain weight.
+There are nutrition supplements that are designed to help people gain weight.
 For example, liquid shakes include Boost®, Boost Plus®, Ensure®, Ensure Plus®, or any generic version of these.
-Supplements may be useful if weight gain is not happening quickly enough after food portions are increased, high calorie fluids are introduced, and snacks plans have been in place for several weeks.
+Supplements may be useful if weight gain is not happening quickly enough after several weeks of increased food portions and adding calorie-rich foods and “extras” to meals and snacks.
 Your teen’s health care provider will let you know if he needs to take supplements.

 What should I do if my teen refuses to eat more?

 Try to be patient.
-Sometimes it takes a while for teens to get on board with their new eating routine.
+Sometimes it takes a while for teens to get on board with a new eating routine.
 Look at each addition as an accomplishment.
 You will see progress over time.
-A counselor or dietitian can help your teen if he is struggling with finishing the increased portion sizes or if he is having trouble making dietary changes.
+A counselor or dietitian can help your teen if he is struggling with finishing the increased portions or if she is having trouble making dietary changes.

-What if my teen compares his eating patterns to other family members?
+What if my teen compares her eating patterns to other family members?

-Encourage your teen to avoid comparing his eating style with other family members or his friends.
+Encourage your teen to avoid comparing his eating style to other family members or to her friends’ eating habits.
 In order to gain weight, he will likely be eating more frequently and consuming larger portions than others.
 It is important that your teen understand that everyone has different nutritional needs.
-At this time, it is necessary for your teen to eat differently for his overall health and height growth.
+At this time, it is necessary for your teen to eat differently in order to feel her best and reach his full growth potential.

 Do I need to make special meals for my teen?

 No, but it will be helpful if you plan meals and snacks in advance.
-Include your teen when selecting food and have him help with grocery shopping and food preparation if his schedule permits.
+Include your teen when selecting food and have him help with grocery shopping and food preparation if her schedule permits.
 At meals, select recipes that are easily modified.
-In some cases, you may be able to prepare two versions of a meal, for example: macaroni and cheese with whole milk and regular cheese, and macaroni and cheese made with low-fat milk and cheese for other members of the family.
+In some cases, you may be able to prepare two versions of a meal, for example: macaroni and cheese with whole milk and regular cheese for your teen; and the same recipe using low-fat milk and cheese for other family members.
 Remember, this is likely a temporary situation and you will not always have to make modifications.

 Should I worry about reading food labels?

-Reading labels on food products is a good habit to adopt.
-This practice will help you identify health claims and the true nutritional value of food items.
+Reading the Nutrition Facts Label on food products is a good habit to adopt.
+This practice will help you identify health claims and the nutritional makeup of food items.
 Compare this information when selecting foods while grocery shopping.
-Nutrition fact sheets are usually found above fresh produce in grocery stores and some stores have their own website which lists all products and nutritional information.
-You can also check out the nutritional information of your teen’s favorite fast food online.
-Simply use the internet to locate the restaurant and click on “nutritional information.”
-When shopping, use food labels to help you select calorie rich items.
+For example you can look at different loaves of bread to find the one with the highest calorie slices.
 Look at protein, calcium, iron, dietary fat, and other nutrition information when making choices.
 Be sure to look at portion information as well.
 Generally, foods that supply the highest amount of calories and nutrients for the smallest portion size will help your teen gain weight the most.

 Should my teen meet with any specialists?

 A Registered Dietitian (sometimes called a nutritionist) who specializes in working with teens is a great part of the treatment team.
 The dietitian will make an individualized plan for your teen, taking the whole family into account.
 Your teen will learn specific ways to get the nutrition he needs to reach a healthier weight.
-Sometimes one visit is all that is necessary to get on track.
-In other cases, follow-up visits are required until weight gain and healthy goals are accomplished.
-Your teen’s dietitian will set the pace for how often they meet, once a month, every other week or weekly.
+Sometimes, one visit is all that is necessary to get on track.
+In other cases, follow-up visits are recommended until weight gain and health goals are accomplished.
+Your teen’s dietitian will set the pace for how often they meet, be it once a month, every other week or on a weekly basis.

 A mental health counselor or therapist who specializes in working with teens may be helpful with goal setting and providing help with any anxiety related to food and health.